 Alex was raised semi-bilingually as his mother is half-Greek and, growing up in cosmopolitan London, he grew used to hearing many different languages.
 Furthermore, when Alex was four, his father took a job in Japan, exposing him to Japanese for four years.

 Alex spent summers in Greece and, as an only child, was forced to try to make friends with other children from all over the world and in this way improved his Greek, but was also introduced to German, Dutch, French, Spanish and Italian.

 In addition to learning French and German at school, at 14 Alex started learning Dutch, which was quickly followed by Afrikaans, Spanish, Italian, Catalan, Hebrew.

 He studied for a degree in German and ‘ab initio’ Russian with Yiddish at St Catherine’s College, Oxford (2010-14), during which also studied in Yaroslavl, Russia, Tel Aviv, Israel and interned at the Greek Embassy in Berlin.

 Alex regularly writes on the subject of languages via his blog, RawLangs, and is currently working on his first book which will look to divulge some of his secrets in cross-language learning.

 Alex’s first book HOW TO SPEAK ANY LANGUAGE was published in 2017 with How To Books.
-He is currently working on a new title to be published with The History Press.
+His latest book FROM AMOURETTE TO ZAL: BIZARRE AND BEAUTIFUL WORDS FROM EUROPE (FOR WHEN ENGLISH JUST WON’T DO) was published by The History Press in September 2018.